- Home

 If you’re feeling stressed, one of the easiest and simplest ways to feel better almost instantly is to head outside and be amongst nature.
 In our modern world, the importance of connecting with nature is easy to overlook, but spending time in the natural world has powerful benefits.

-Research shows that spending time in nature can reduce feelings of stress or anger, and heading outside to observe the world around you can have a soothing effect on troubled minds.
+Research shows that it can reduce feelings of stress or anger, and heading outside to observe the world around you can have a soothing effect on troubled minds.
 It’s also an excellent opportunity to practise mindfulness; look at the colour of the sky, notice the smells of the flowers and trees, etc.

 You can simply sit outside for a while, and enjoy some fresh air and the feel of the sun on your face – but you might also want to consider doing a walking meditation.
-Walking has many physical health benefits as it is, but staying present and marvelling at the beauty of nature as you walk can greatly contribute to inner peace.
+Walking has many physical health benefits, but staying present and marvelling at the beauty of nature as you walk can greatly contribute to inner peace.

 4. Avoid negative thoughts